Meet our Directors

 Luisa del Rosal, Executive Director

-Currently, she serves as Executive Director of the Tower Center for Political Studies and as the founding Executive Director of the Mission Foods Texas-Mexico Center at Dedman College for Humanities and Sciences.
+Luisa del Rosal serves as the Executive Director of the Tower Center and founding Executive Director of the Mission Foods Texas-Mexico Center at SMU.
+She’s the youngest executive director at the university, as well as the only Hispanic to head up two centers.

-Prior to joining SMU, she was the Community Relations Manager for Education is Freedom, a college access program.
+Prior to SMU, she was the Community Relations Manager for Education is Freedom, a college access program.
 She oversaw the development and maintenance of community partnerships and was responsible for the administration of Mayor Tom Leppert's Intern Fellows program.
 Previously, she was a manager for international business development for the Dallas Regional Chamber and held various positions with public relations firms.
-Through these positions, Luisa developed expertise in a host of areas including marketing, client services, fundraising, event management, and program administration.
+Through these positions, Luisa developed expertise in a host of areas including developing strategic initiatives, marketing, client services, fundraising and program administration.

-Luisa is an active volunteer in the Dallas community serving as President of the SMU Young Alumni Board and member of the Alumni Board.
-She is a dedicated member of the Junior League of Dallas.
+Luisa is an active volunteer in the Dallas community and a dedicated member of the Junior League of Dallas.

 James Hollifield, Academic Director